opensafely-core/cohort-extractor/DEVELOPERS.md

   have Stata installed locally, just open `model.do` and run as normal
 * Via a docker image

-We use the Github Docker package repository, so you'll need to add a Personal Access Token with permissions to read packages. visit your personal Github "settings" page, find the *Developer > Developer Settings > Personal Access Tokens*, and add a token there (any name will do) with the permission `read:packages`.
-Take a note of the token (you only get a chance to see it once!).
+We use our own docker image repository, so you'll need to log into that.

-Now run
+Obtain credentials, then run

-    docker login docker.pkg.github.com -u <YourGithubUsername> --password <PersonalAccessToken>
+    docker login docker.opensafely.org -u <username> --password <password>

 You can check this worked by running

-    docker pull docker.pkg.github.com/opensafely/stata-docker/stata-mp:latest
+    docker pull docker.opensafely.org/stata-mp:latest

 And you can run it with